 Table of Contents

-Someone with a heroin addiction will present with constricted, even pinpoint pupils.
-In addition to the unique small pupil size, the eyes will also be bloodshot and even droopy.
-The eyes of a heroin addict can be haunting even, seeming unfocused and lifeless, although the color of the iris, the colored section of the eye, will be intense.
+Someone who uses heroin will present with pinpoint pupils.
+In addition to the small pupil size, the pinned eyes will also be bloodshot and even droopy.
+The eyes of a heroin addict can be haunting even.
+They seem lifeless and lack focus.
+Meanwhile, the color of the iris, the colored section of the eye, will be intense.

 Signs of Heroin Addiction